-In August 2018, the Financial Accounting Standards Board (FASB) issued guidance entitled "Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Cost."
-The guidance aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
+In August 2018, the FASB issued guidance entitled "Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Cost."
+The guidance aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internaluse software (and hosting arrangements that include an internal-use software license).
 The accounting for the service element of a hosting arrangement that is a service contract is not affected by this guidance.
-This guidance becomes effective for interim and annual periods beginning after December 15, 2019.
+This guidance became effective for interim and annual periods beginning after December 15, 2019.
 The guidance also requires an entity (customer) to expense the capitalized implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement.
 It further specifies where to present expense and payments in the financial statements.
-Early adoption is permitted.
 The guidance is to be applied on a retrospective or prospective basis to all implementation costs incurred after the date of adoption.
-The adoption of this guidance is not expected to impact the Association's financial condition, its results of operations or financial statement disclosures.
+The Association adopted this new standard on January 1, 2020.
+The adoption did not have a material impact on the Association's consolidated financial position, results of operations or cash flows.

 In August 2018, the FASB issued guidance entitled "Disclosure Framework - Changes to the Disclosure Requirements for Defined Benefit Plans."
 The guidance modifies the disclosure requirements for employers that sponsor defined benefit pension or other postretirement plans.
-This guidance becomes effective for fiscal years ending after December 15, 2020.
-Early adoption is permitted.
-The guidance is to be applied on a retrospective basis for all periods.
-The adoption of this guidance will not impact the Association's financial condition or its results of operations but will impact the employee benefit plan disclosures.
+This guidance became effective for fiscal years ending after December 15, 2020.
+The guidance was applied on a retrospective basis for all periods.
+The Association adopted this new standard on December 31, 2020.
+The adoption of this guidance did not impact the Association's financial condition or its results of operations but did impact the employee benefit plan disclosures.